vascowhite/Time/readme.md

 }
 ```

-##Classes
 ###TimeValue
 This class represents a time datatype.
 It knows nothing about dates, if you need times associated with dates, then PHP's
 [DateTime][2] Classes are what you are looking for.

-It is important to appreciate that a TimeValue can represent a point in time measured from midnight, or an elapsed time,
-there is no difference between the two.

 There are various methods available for manipulating and comparing TimeValue objects.